kickereb/D-Track-Alpha/README.md

 # Multi-Frame Trajectory Tracking with Bounding Box Midpoints

 This project implements a multi-frame trajectory tracking system for visual objects detected in consecutive frames.
 The system processes multiple JSON files in a specified folder, where each file represents a frame.
-The tracking is done without unique identifiers, relying on spatial proximity between bounding box midpoints in consecutive frames.
+The tracking is done without unique identifiers, relying on spatial proximity between identified targets in consecutive frames.
+Later on, a kinematic based tagging algorithm is also implemented.
+Running on muultiple edge devices, D-Track can successfully identify and track multiple objectives across a non-overlapping field of view (FOV).

 ## Features

 - **Trajectory Tracking Across Multiple Frames**: Tracks objects across consecutive frames using nearest neighbor matching.
-- **Bounding Box Midpoints**: Tracks are based on the midpoint of the lower row of bounding boxes.
-- **Customizable Frame Analysis**: Specify the number of frames to analyze for flexible and targeted analysis.
 - **Trajectory Visualization**: Generates a visual plot displaying trajectories of detected objects across frames.

 ## Getting Started